 Are you having trouble with your notifications?
 Are you not getting them as soon as you would like?
 For some, getting notifications on time is imperative since they could be waiting for a very important Email from work or news on an event they want to go to.
-Delayed Android notifications can be annoying, but the good news is that it has a solution.
+Delayed Android notifications problem can be annoying, but the good news is that it has a solution.

 Why Are My Notifications Delayed?